STAT545-UBC-hw-2019-20/stat545-hw-dstewart86/README.md

 ## Introduction

 I (Daniel) am a graduate student in the Department of Forestry working under Dr. Tara Martin.
-My reseach is focussed on a recently-arrived invasive plant species in the region and the management actions that may prevent its establishment.
-I have included a photo of my Research Assistant and I (bottom left).
+My reseach is focussed on a recently-arrived invasive plant species in the region (*Typha x glauca*) and the management actions that may prevent its establishment.
+I have included a photo of my Research Assistant and I from this past summer's field campaign (bottom left).

 ![Selfie](Photo.jpg)